 Produce a Slack-ready markdown brief.
 Keep it under 500 words.

-Highlight blockers at the top.
+Lead with blockers.
 Group shipped items by epic.

 context/team-config.template.yaml# Team Brief Plugin — Team Configuration